akopdev/callisto/README.md

 actual run any of tasks, saving time and computational resources.
 However, changing code, let's say, in a `step2` method will be automatically detected by Callisto, and both steps 2 and 3 will be executed.

+## TO-DO

+This project (and a concept in general), under heavy development.
+No public contract is guaranteed at this point.

+- [X] Add support for runtime artifacts (settings)
+- [X] Add support for multiple run with different settings
+- [ ] Terminate pipeline if task raised an exception
+- [ ] All stdout should be captured
+- [ ] Show task title and description based on the docstring
+- [ ] Let task overwrite artifacts
+- [ ] Add support for `no_cache` flag in tasks (should help when you write tasks and want to debug)

 ## Development setup

 In unix-like environment, you can use `make` to run pre-defined commands, like `make init` to install virtual environment,